 The Chase Sapphire Preferred card charges an annual fee of $95 while the Costco Anywhere card does not charge an annual fee.
 However, you must be a Costco member to be approved for the Costco Anywhere card and the current price of membership is $60 per year for a Gold Star membership and $120 for a Gold Star Executive membership.

 While the Chase Sapphire Preferred card does charge an annual fee, its generous welcome bonus can make up for the first year’s annual fee.
 After receiving the welcome bonus, travelers who use the Chase travel portal could receive value beyond the annual fee after purchasing just $2,000 in travel each year.

 If you shop frequently at Costco, the cash-back earnings with the Costco Anywhere card could also more than offset the cost of membership.
-If you maxed out the 4% cash-back on gas purchases alone, you would receive $280 cash-back each year.
+If you maxed out the 4% cash-back on gas or EV charging purchases alone, you would receive $280 cash-back each year.